elfgirl/gSed/README.md

 ### Building

 Docker is required to build as we do the wheel building inside a container for cross compiling and isolation.
-Everything requires is under the build directory.
+Everything required is under the build directory.
 The gSed directory is mapped into the container as a source volume, and the gSed/output directory is mapped to a destination volume of the container.

 ```
 cd gSed/build